seamplex/feenox/doc/double-click.md

 transfer.md
 ```

-Recall that FeenoX is designed as a cloud-first tool, and “the cloud” runs on UNIX (essentially GNU/Linux) so FeenoX is based on the [UNIX philosophy](unix.md).
+Recall that FeenoX is designed as a cloud-first tool, and “the cloud” runs on Unix (essentially GNU/Linux) so FeenoX is based on the [Unix philosophy](./unix.md).
 In this world, programs act like filters (i.e. transfer functions).
 They are executed from a command-line terminal.
 So instead of “double clicking” the executable, one has to open a terminal and execute it there.
 Without any arguments it says how to use it:

 ```terminal
 > feenox.exe